Can you ace your tennis game with location technology?

 Success in soccer doesn’t just come through knowing where your players are – it relies also on knowing where they aren’t.
 Teams are now using sensor technologies to track how players move in different scenarios; for example, where the goalkeeper, defenders and competitors are when a goal is scored, allowing coaches to determine how team members can act to prevent openings.

 Much like how autonomous vehicles can use onboard sensors to anticipate the movements of pedestrians and road users, teams can use machine learning to understand how players tend to create and capitalize on space, which helps with strategizing.

 A golf ball might become a tiny speck in the sky immediately after being struck, but golfers now have more visibility than ever over what’s happening in the air.
-Sensors in the equipment and around the course can measure the speed, spin and trajectory of balls as they hurtle across the range, and the stats can be accessed in real time via the cloud.
+Sensors in the equipment and around the course can measure the speed, spin and trajectory of balls as they hurtle across the range, and the stats can be accessed in real-time via the cloud.

 By striving for the same kind of precision required by HD maps to accurately depict streets, golfers can also understand how the environment affects ball movement, allowing them to adjust their play for the circumstances.

-But there's still a question over this kind of technology.
+But there's still a question about this kind of technology.
 As precision-tracking systems continue to take their place in professional sports, critics argue that new intelligent tools are taking the emotion out of the experience.

-Thankfully though, we don't believe any tracking system is ever going to to keep us from taking to our feet and cheering on our favorite competitors, nor voicing our disagreement on calls.
+Thankfully though, we don't believe any tracking system is ever going to keep us from taking to our feet and cheering on our favorite competitors, nor voicing our disagreement on calls.
 Location data doesn't replace coaches or referees, and it likely never will.
-Rather, data takes its rightful place in making human jobs easier, and enables them to focus their attention on the next trophy.
+Rather, data takes its rightful place in making human jobs easier and enables them to focus their attention on the next trophy.